Is Rusev Being Buried? Real Reason Why Rusev Got Squashed At ‘Fastlane’ Revealed

 The report cited comments from Big Show made at a recent autograph signing session, where the veteran grappler told a fan that Rusev is due for an operation on his shoulder.
 According to WrestlingNews.co, the publication was able to corroborate the story after “asking around,” and it does appear to be a legitimate injury that would require the “Bulgarian Brute” to take some time off.

-As such, Rusev is no longer listed for WWE’s upcoming house shows this weekend, and was taken off Saturday’s house show match that would have had him and Jinder Mahal facing Enzo Amore and Big Cass.
+As such, Rusev is no longer listed for WWE’s upcoming house shows this weekend and was taken off Saturday’s house show match that would have had him and Jinder Mahal facing Enzo Amore and Big Cass.
 WrestlingNews.co also believes that the injury may force Rusev to be out of commission for WrestleMania 33.

 Although that clears things up with regards to what has been seen as a debacle at Fastlane, it can still be argued that Rusev’s push on the Monday Night RAW brand is still a far cry from what it was in 2014 up until WrestleMania 31.
 One’s mileage may vary when asked if Rusev is being buried by WWE Creative or not, but at 31-years-old, he remains in the ideal prime of his career, one that hopefully won’t be marred by further injuries or backstage controversies.